godspeedsystems/gs-documentation/docs/microservices-framework/databases/MongoDB.md

 ```
 * This command will generate the crud apis based on the sample prisma schema provided at ./src/datasources/mongo.prisma

-* Now you can view the event and workflows according defined prisma schema
+* Now you can view the event and functions according defined prisma schema

 ### Sample API
-Here is a sample event and workflow for mongodb, which is fetching data from the database.
+Here is a sample event and function for mongodb, which is fetching data from the database.

 ```yaml title=src/events/getPost.yaml